anguelos/czeck_bavaria/README.md

-Document image analysis tools.
+# Document image analysis tools.

-# bin/grouting
+## bin/grouting:

-An annotation tool running as a minimal webserver:
+An annotation tool running as a minimal webserver.

+This tool is designed for extremely fast annotation of text segmentation and transcription in historical manuscripts.
+The tool is extremely versatile and can annotate any kind of rectangles in images both as classes or captions.

 * grouting is a GROUnd-TruthIMG tool meant for rapid annotation of text regions in images.
 * No authorization or authentication is implemented.
 The service assumes a perfectly safe network firewall.
 * The service must be given one or more images as a parameter.